JustPLegend/aws-devops-resources/README.md

 # aws-cloud-resources
-Simple static web site for collecting resources for AWS and cloud
+Simple static web site for collecting resources for AWS , DevOps, Networking, Programming and all other important things for learning.